-It may be possible to increase the supply of fresh air into the confined space by increasing the number of openings.
+5.9.1 It may be possible to increase the supply of fresh air into the confined space by increasing the number of openings.
+Oxygen must never be used to 'sweeten' the atmosphere, as this will greatly increase the chance of a fire or explosion.
 Mechanical ventilation may be necessary and will be essential whenever equipment is used that may release fumes.
-Engine powered equipment must never be used in or in the vicinity of a confined space because the exhaust fumes are so dangerous.
+Engine powered equipment must never be used in, or in the vicinity of a confined space because the exhaust fumes are so dangerous.

-5.10 Testing the Air
+5.10 Testing the Atmosphere

-Prior to entry into a confined space it may be necessary to test the air quality to make sure it is free from inert (oxygen depleting) gases, toxic or flammable vapours and fit to breathe.
+5.10.1 Prior to entry into a confined space it may be necessary air sample/monitor the atmosphere to make sure it is free from inert (oxygen depleting) gases, toxic or flammable vapours and fit to breathe.
 A competent person using correctly calibrated detection equipment must carry out such testing.
-The risk assessment may also identify that continuous monitoring of the air is necessary because conditions may change whilst work is in progress.
-If the air quality tests do not indicate a respirable atmosphere, entry must be denied.
+The risk assessment may also identify that continuous sampling/monitoring is necessary because conditions may change whilst work is in progress.
+If the sampling/monitoring do not indicate it is safe to enter then entry must not be made and the site must be closed.
+Reasons for not entering must be stated on the permit to work.